nabeel-oz/qlik-sas-reader/README.md

 # Load SAS Datasets to Qlik
-This Python Server Side Extension (SSE) for Qlik helps read SAS datasets stored in SAS7BDAT or XPORT format files.
+This Python Server Side Extension (SSE) for Qlik helps load SAS datasets stored in SAS7BDAT or XPORT format files.

 The files are read using the [Pandas library](https://pandas.pydata.org/pandas-docs/stable/io.html?highlight=sas7bdatreader#sas-formats).